Gianpiero Marini

 Gianpiero Marini (/it/; born 25 February 1951) is an Italian former professional football manager and player, who played as a midfielder.
-A strong and hard-working defensive midfielder, Marini played for several Italian clubs throughout his career, in particular Internazionale, where he won a Serie A title and two Coppa Italia titles during his 11 seasons with the club.
+A strong and hard-working defensive midfielder, Marini played for several Italian clubs throughout his career, in particular Inter Milan, where he won a Serie A title and two Coppa Italia titles during his 11 seasons with the club.
 At international level, he represented Italy on 20 occasions between 1980 and 1983, and was a member of the team that won the 1982 FIFA World Cup.

-As a manager, Marini also coached Internazionale, where he won the UEFA Cup in 1994, as well as Como, Cremonese, and the Italy B side.
+As a manager, Marini also coached Inter Milan, where he won the UEFA Cup in 1994, as well as Como, Cremonese, and the Italy B side.

 Club career

 Marini was born in Lodi.
 Nicknamed Malik by fans, he played 256 matches in Serie A, scoring 10 goals.
-Throughout his career, he played for several teams, including Fanfulla, Varese, Reggina, Triestina and most notably Internazionale Milano.
+Throughout his career, he played for several teams, including Fanfulla, Varese, Reggina, Triestina and most notably Inter Milan.
 With Inter, he won a Serie A title ("Scudetto") during the 1979–80 season, and two Coppa Italia titles in 1978 and 1982.